mcneel/rhino3dm/docs/javascript/RHINO3DM-BUILD.JS.md

     `-dit` runs the container as a daemon (in the background) but still allows interaction

-    `-v $(pwd):/src` maps the current directory (rhino3dm) to /src in the container
+    `-v $(pwd):/src` maps the current directory (rhino3dm) to /src in the container.
+On Windows you should include the full path to the rhino3dm directory.
+For example:

+    `docker run --rm -dit -v c:\dev\rhino3dm:/src emscripten/emsdk:3.1.30`

     `emsdk:3.1.30` is the version of emscripten we are using.

 6. In vs code, open Docker explorer
 7. You should see a container in the list.
 Right-click on it and select "Attach shell" which will open a new terminal from the container.
-8. Make sure the terminal is in the rhino3dm project folder.
+8. Make sure the terminal is in the rhino3dm directory.
 Run the following command to setup the rhino3dm.js build:

     `python3 script/setup.py --platform js`